dimajix/flowman/docs/setup/building.md

 ### Build for Custom Spark / Hadoop Version

-Per default, Flowman will be built for fairly recent versions of Spark (3.0.2 as of this writing) and Hadoop (3.2.0).
-But of course, you can also build for a different version by either using a profile
+Per default, Flowman will be built for the newest supported open source Spark and Hadoop versions.
+But of course, you can also build for a different version by using a profile

-    mvn install -Pspark2.4 -Phadoop2.7 -DskipTests
+    mvn install -Pspark-3.5 -Phadoop-3.3 -DskipTests

 This will always select the latest bug fix version within the minor version.
 You can also specify versions explicitly as follows: